mrkranky/affable/README.md

 Increasing consumer instances, increases computing capabilities of both the consumers.

 Ideally the number of topic partitions should be equal to number of consumer instances and both can scale pretty easily.

+##### Redis
+To scale out redis horizontally, we can have keys sharding by using hash of hash.

+To further enhance the speed of ranking and averaging influencer's follower through Redis, we can follow batching approach.
+With this way, we would only be doing ranking/averaging only after 'n' of updates.